omegaleo/ScheduleManager/README.md

 # Schedule Manager

- ASP.NET Core Progressive Web App for a Schedule Manager with notifications
+ PHP Progressive Website for a Schedule Manager with notifications

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details